openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Cascade of Models

-The `ov::InferRequest` can be used to organize cascade of models.
+`ov::InferRequest` can be used to organize a cascade of models.
 Infer Requests are required for each model.
-In this case you can get output tensor from the first request, using the `ov::InferRequest::get_tensor` and set it as input for the second request, using the `ov::InferRequest::set_tensor`.
-Keep in mind that shared tensors across compiled models can be rewritten by the first model if the first infer request is run once again, while the second model has not started yet.
+In this case, you can get the output tensor from the first request, using `ov::InferRequest::get_tensor` and set it as input for the second request, using `ov::InferRequest::set_tensor`.
+Keep in mind that tensors shared across compiled models can be rewritten by the first model if the first infer request is run once again, while the second model has not started yet.

 @sphinxtabset